Can I Have Chickens In My Town? The Ultimate Guide

 Raising chickens (legally) is an awesome experience, and doing it under the radar will take the fun out of it and make it lonely.

 This could ruin the experience for you and you’ll likely be turned off in the future when local rules are changed for the better (which they will be eventually).

 You could also end up with a hefty fine and have your birds confiscated (without compensation) on top of this any current chicken legalization campaigns in your town may be affected, meaning you potentially just ‘ruined it for everyone.’

 Many people have been successful in reverse chicken restriction laws in cities around America, which means there is a good chance you can too!
 Here are some tips you can follow:

-Start a Facebook group similar to this one by the town of Boston, and open a thread in your local ordinances section around the issue of allowing chickens and ask others if they have attempted, or are in the process of attempting to change the local laws.
+Start a Facebook group and open a thread in your local ordinances section around the issue of allowing chickens and ask others if they have attempted, or are in the process of attempting to change the local laws.

 3. Don’t reinvent the wheel

 Search and find any nearby towns that allow chickens and get in contact with a member of their planning board.
 Ask them about their policies and regulations about allowing backyard flocks, coop building, and other zoning ordinances and find out how it came to fruition.